docker-archive/communitytools-image2docker-linux/DESIGN-AND-INTERFACES.md

 Images that contain detectives are recognized by setting the following image labels:

 * com.docker.v2c.component=detective
-* com.docker.v2c.component.category=<the category>
+* com.docker.v2c.component.category=&lt;the category&gt;
-* com.docker.v2c.component.description=<a brief description of the detective>
+* com.docker.v2c.component.description=&lt;a brief description of the detective&gt;
-* com.docker.v2c.component.rel=<the full repository identifier of the related provisioner>
+* com.docker.v2c.component.rel=&lt;the full repository identifier of the related provisioner&gt;

 If no detectives signal a successful detection to the orchestrator then processing will hault.